-The committee participates in decisions regarding symposium/gathering planning and advises the delegate on matters that affect the members either in the district or nationally.
-The committee assists in implementing symposia/gatherings, fund raising activities, and other activities that benefit the district members.
+The committee participates in decisions regarding gathering planning and advises the delegate on matters that affect the members either in the district or nationally.
+The committee assists in implementing gatherings, fund raising activities, and other activities that benefit the district members.
 The committee is also the "voice" of the district and encourages communication of district issues, concerns, and suggestions to the delegate.
 The delegate may also request input on various matters.

-Communication between steering committee members is usually handled electronically. but Committee meetings-could can occur from time to time at a location in the district, during symposia/gatherings, or at our HSA Annual Meetings of Members, or Educational Conferences.
+Communication between steering committee members is usually handled electronically.
+Committee meetings can occur from time to time at a location in the district during gatherings, or at HSA Annual Meetings of Members, or Educational Conferences.

-Members of the committee may be candidates for service as future delegates, or on national committees, and or on the Board of Directors.
+Members of the committee may be candidates for service as future delegates, or on national committees, or on the Board of Directors.